eyounx/ZOOclient.jl/example/README.md

 # Optimization Examples

 Two examples are included in this directory.

-`asracos_client.jl` contains the client code to optimize Ackley function using Asynchronous Sequential Racos method, which is the default algorithm using in ZOOjl.
+`client.jl` contains the client code to optimize Ackley function using Asynchronous Sequential Racos method, which is the default algorithm using in ZOOclient.

-`pposs_client.jl`  contains the client code to solve a sparse regression problem using Parallel Pareto Optimization for Subset Selection (PPOSS) method.
+`subsetsel_client.jl`  contains the client code to solve a subset selection problem using Parallel Pareto Optimization for Subset Selection (PPOSS) method.

 After running the corresponding servers, type the following command to get the results.

 ```
-$ ./julia -p 4 /path/to/your/directory/ZOOjl/examples/asracos_client.jl
+$ ./julia -p 4 /path/to/your/directory/ZOOclient/examples/client.jl
 ```

-Detailed description can be found in [Quick Start](https://github.com/eyounx/ZOOjl/wiki/Quick-Start).
+Detailed description can be found in [Quick Start](https://github.com/eyounx/ZOOpt/wiki/Tutorial-of-Distributed-ZOOpt).